 Quick Guides to French Mortgages : The Differences between French Mortgages and UK Mortgages

-In 2015, 35% of Britons looking to purchase abroad veered their focus towards France.
+Over the last 2 years, 35% of Britons looking to purchase abroad focused their search in France.
 Our ever-growing love for the Hexagon teamed with the strength of the Pound and rock-bottom interest rates has meant more and more people are choosing to buy in France.
 As in the UK, in order to secure a property it may be necessary to raise finance.
 Although the process is broadly similar on both sides of the Channel, there are some key differences to be aware of.

 Who can you borrow from?